 What’s in Roasted Eggplant Dip?

 I’m glad you asked.
+Here’s what’s in it:

-Eggplant — will roast in the oven until charred.
+- Eggplant: will roast in the oven until charred.
 This is what’s going to give that signature Smokey flavor.
-Eggplant is like a sponge, it soaks up its environment, and in this case, it will be in a high-heated oven.
+Eggplant is like a sponge; it soaks up its environment, and in this case, it will be in a high-heat oven.

-Tahini — what I like about tahini is how it adds nuttiness without tasting too much like peanuts.
+- Tahini: What I like about tahini is how it adds nuttiness without tasting too much like peanuts.
 Fun fact, I don’t care for peanuts very much.
 Peanut butter and jelly?
 Yes.
 Pad Thai?
 No.

-Cumin — has a nice earthy meatiness that works well in this recipe.
+- Cumin: Has a nice earthy meatiness that works well in this recipe.

-Lemon — gives a nice tang.
+- Lemon: Gives a nice tang.

-Salt and pepper
+- Salt and pepper

 Do you want to know something exciting?
 I effortlessly tossed all the ingredients into the food processor and made this fantastic dip.
 Yeah, it was so easy.